christianengineer/christianengineer.github.io/_posts/2023-11-18-natural-language-processing-nlp-for-legal-document-review.md

 ---
-title: Natural Language Processing (NLP) for Legal Document Review
 date: 2023-11-18
+description: We will be using tools such as spaCy, NLTK, and transformers for NLP tasks, and TensorFlow or PyTorch for machine learning models to improve document review efficiency.
+layout: article
 permalink: posts/natural-language-processing-nlp-for-legal-document-review
-layout: article
+title: Inefficient Document Review, NLP for Legal Review
 ---

 ## Technical Specifications Document: NLP for Legal Document Review Repository